-A couple of years ago I remember going to a demo and watching Hyper-V crash, but since then a lot has changed.
+A couple of years ago I remembered going to a demo and watching Hyper-V crash, but since then a lot has changed.
 Hyper-V can now do many of the same things most enterprise virtualization software boast about.
 Live migration, HA, templates, and importing VMs from VMware and EC2 using SystemCenter VMM.
 The only real hang up is the lack of popularity with the Linux community

 8. XenServer (XenSource) is popular open sources virtual machine software that was acquired by Citrix.
 But then Citrix made the mistake of trying too hard to make a profit from XenSource and lost many of their key supporters in the process.
 Since then Citrix has seen their error and has reopened the source code.

 9. KVM (Kernel-Based Virtual Machine) is another of my favorites.
 I guess you can say it’s the second best choice.
 KVM is a full virtualization solution for Linux and is found already on most Linux Distros.
-It’s actually preferred by more Linux guru’s than VMware or XenServer, and it fits perfect into OpenStack.
+It’s preferred by more Linux guru’s than VMware or XenServer, and it fits perfectly into OpenStack.

-KVM’s popularity has really been moving up on the list of virtual machine software’s due to its success with OpenStack.
+KVM’s popularity has been moving up on the list of virtual machine software’s due to its success with OpenStack.
 Marrying the 2 products together gives similar functionality as VMware vSphere, although there are some limitations with hosting Windows VMs, which are now taken care of by OpenStack’s ability to also support Hyper-V and ESXi.
 Click Here To Download KVM.

 10. VMware ESXi does it all and more.
 For large enterprise virtual server deployments of Windows or Linux, VMware ESXi is the best solution in my opinion.

-I’ll tell you upfront it is not a cheap solution but VMware does offer a FREE version of ESXi to get you hooked.
+I’ll tell you upfront it is not a cheap solution, but VMware does offer a FREE version of ESXi to get you hooked.
 And don’t expect too much from the FREE version because most of the valuable features rely on vCenter and shared storage integration, as well as licenses for HA, vMotion, DSR, and storage DRS.

 VMs on ESXi run Windows and Linux operating systems near flawlessly.
-It’s also a powerhouse for many large virtual desktop deployments running on VMware View or Citrix XenDesktop.
+It’s also a powerhouse for many sizeable virtual desktop deployments running on VMware View or Citrix XenDesktop.
 And more recently VMware was in the news because they will soon power Google’s Chrome virtual desktop cloud and provide access to Windows application.
 How cool is that!

 A final highlight about ESXi is that it is used in the majority of private clouds.
 And more recently many public clouds have been offerings services that allow flexing private vSphere infrastructure directly to public vSphere infrastructure.
 Click Here To Download ESXi.